(Or press Esc key)

 Scan your application form and identification documents and email them to IMVictimandWitnesses@scotland.pnn.police.uk

-If you don't have access to a printer, visit your nearest police station and they'll print the application form for you.
+If you do not have access to a printer, visit your nearest police station and they'll print the application form for you.

 Police Scotland will respond to your application within 40 days of receiving your request.